Do France's plans for small nuclear reactors have hidden agenda? | DW | 22.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-France plans to invest in small modular nuclear reactors.
-But experts doubt this is ecologically and economically sensible.
+Although France plans to invest in small modular nuclear reactors, experts doubt that this is ecologically and economically sensible.
+Yet it may be more about geopolitical strategy than energy.

 In the wake of the disaster at nuclear power plant Fukushima Daiichi 10 years ago, numerous countries have reviewed their stance on nuclear energy.
 A tsunami had hit the coast of Japan and flooded the power station, triggering several nuclear meltdowns.